Application Process | Key Dates & Deadlines | Tuition & Scholarships | English Requirements | Program Details | Living in Eugene

 What are the costs of the program?

-Costs of tuition and fees can be found here.
+Costs of tuition and fees can be found on the Law Tuition and Fees website.
 Make sure to select 'Law (LLM)' from the drop down and your residency status.

 Do you offer scholarships?

-Admitted applicants to the Oregon Law LLM program are automatically considered for a tuition discount scholarship from Oregon Law.
+All admitted students will automatically be considered for tuition discounts through Round 4 of the application process as funding is available.
 You may wish to view additional scholarship options on the Oregon Law LLM scholarship page.
 The University of Oregon Office of International Affairs also has a list of University-affiliated scholarships.

 Does the LLM program offer a concurrent degree option?

-Unfortunately, there is not a concurrent degree option for the LLM program.
+We do not currently offer a concurrent degree option for the LLM program.
 You would need to apply for each program separately; if admitted to both programs simultaneously, you may be able to take some of the other program courses while in the LLM program, if you receive permission from that department.

 How do I pay the required seat deposit?